UK plans to make currency-rigging a crime but rejects EU rules

 Osborne has already clashed with the EU over laws which limit bankers’ bonuses, and Britain has the right to opt out of EU rules that involve criminal penalties.

+Bank of England Governor Mark Carney, speaking at the same event, backed Osborne’s plans, saying they would complement existing efforts to raise professional standards in banking and promote the principle of “true markets”.

+“Seeking to manipulate, game or profit from unfair access transgresses that principle,” Carney said.
+“It should thus have clear consequences, including professional ostracism.”

-The British Bankers’ Association welcomed the plan.
-“The key task ... will be ensuring that we have a system that is robust and punishes any wrongdoing while being sensitive to the need to continue to attract global banks and investors to the UK,” its chief executive, Anthony Browne, said.
+The British Bankers’ Association also welcomed the plan.
+“The key task ... will be ensuring that we have a system that is robust and punishes any wrongdoing while being sensitive to the need to continue to attract global banks and investors to the UK,” its chief executive Anthony Browne said.

+Antony Jenkins, chief executive of Barclays, which was fined for rigging Libor, said Osborne’s plans will help restore trust and confidence in a vital part of the global financial infrastructure.

-Osborne will detail the proposals in a speech to London’s financial community on Thursday evening alongside BoE Governor Mark Carney, and will stress the importance of integrity in Britain’s financial markets to the economy as a whole.
+Osborne set out the proposals in a speech at the Lord Mayor of London’s ornate Mansion House residence, stressing the importance of integrity in Britain’s financial markets to the economy as a whole.

-The move was not completely unexpected.
-Osborne said last week that he wanted to boost the integrity of London’s markets, and the chief executive of the ACI umbrella group for currency traders told Reuters new criminal sanctions were likely.

 More than 40 currency dealers around the world have now been fired or suspended following claims that traders used client order information improperly to attempt to manipulate prices.
 But no-one has been prosecuted under England’s existing laws.

+Some bankers worry privately that Osborne is trying to front-run and shape a similar study into forex market practices by the global Financial Stability Board (FSB), which is chaired by Carney.

-Osborne is expected to argue that UK-specific laws are not about favouring London’s financial sector - which in the past has been a major source of tax revenue and economic growth - but about ensuring rules are appropriate to a financial centre that dwarfs those in most of continental Europe.
+Osborne argued that UK-specific laws are not about favouring London’s financial sector - in the past a major source of tax revenue and economic growth - but about ensuring rules are appropriate to a financial centre that dwarfs those in most of continental Europe.

-“I am going to deal with abuses, tackle the unacceptable behaviour of the few and ensure that markets are fair for the many who depend on them,” he is expected to say at the Lord Mayor of London’s ornate Mansion House residence.
+“I am going to deal with abuses, tackle the unacceptable behaviour of the few and ensure that markets are fair for the many who depend on them,” he said.

 Britain’s Financial Conduct Authority is investigating allegations that there were attempts to manipulate benchmark foreign exchange rates in London, and is only due to report back on this early next year.